|

 lit, except for the letter A itself.

-In most Enigma machines, the righmost wheel needs to complete a
+In most Enigma machines, the rightmost rotor makes a

-full revolution before the wheel next to it is moved by one
+full revolution before the rotor to its left advances by one

-position.
-As a result, the 2nd wheel is only stepped once every
+As a result, the 2nd rotor only steps once every

-26 characters and the 3rd wheel hardly ever moves.
+26 characters and the 3rd rotor hardly ever moves.
 This makes

 - Double stepping of the middle rotor